OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ## A word on databases

-Usually one of the big sticking points with Rolling deployments I haven't discussed yet, is the database.
+Usually one of the main sticking points with Rolling deployments, is the database.
 Performing rolling deployments which involve some kind of persistent storage can sometimes be tricky, though not impossible.
 The devil is always in the detail.

 If you want to perform rolling deployments which includes database changes, then I'd recommend deploying the database first.
 You'd also want to ensure any changes you make to your database are backwards compatible with previous versions of code you have deployed.

+Lastly, it's definitely a good idea to test your rollback strategy *frequently*!

 :::hint
 We have an excellent series of posts on [database deployments](http://octopus.com/database-deployments) that discuss this topic and more.